-BFIT instructors are obligated to investigate concerns regarding plagiarism when: A student's in-class work differs significantly from his/her outside work.
-For example an investigation may occur when one paper is noticeably different in fluency, style or syntax from others by the student, and/or, a paper obviously uses sources which are not cited or which are improperly acknowledged, and/or, work (papers, labs, exams) is submitted at a level of understanding and insight beyond that which a student has typically exhibited in his/her work.
+BFIT instructors are obligated to investigate concerns regarding plagiarism when a student's in-class work differs significantly from his/her outside work.
+For example, an investigation may occur when one paper is noticeably different in fluency, style or syntax from others by the student; and/or, a paper obviously uses sources which are not cited or which are improperly acknowledged; and/or, work (papers, labs, exams) is submitted at a level of understanding and insight beyond that which a student has typically exhibited in his/her work.

-To preserve the College's reputation and integrity, cases of academic dishonesty will be reported and may face disciplinary action.
-Documentation of alleged violations, proceedings, and any resulting sanctions will be kept on file in the office of the Director of Student Life until a student has graduated from the college.
+To preserve the college's reputation and integrity, cases of academic dishonesty will be reported and students may face disciplinary action.
+Documentation of alleged violations, proceedings, and any resulting sanctions will be kept on file in the office of the Assistant Dean of Students until a student has graduated from the college.
 This file may be utilized in the event of any further infraction of institutional rules or policies.

-With any suspected act of dishonesty, the instructor will provide documentation of the incident and any supporting evidence to the Director of Student Life.
-Students will be contacted by the Director of Student Life to discuss the incident and methods of prevention for the future.
-Based on the student's conduct history, the Director of Student Life may refer the case to the Student Conduct Board.
+With any suspected act of dishonesty, the instructor will provide documentation of the incident and any supporting evidence to the Assistant Dean of Students.
+Students will be contacted by the Assistant Dean of Students to discuss the incident and methods of prevention for the future.
+Based on the student's conduct history, the Assistant Dean of Students may refer the case to the Student Conduct Board.

-The range of sanctions and the procedures followed are outlined below; however implementation of sanctions will lie with the Hearing Officer or Student Conduct Board and may be adjusted.
+The range of sanctions and the procedures followed are outlined below; however, implementation of sanctions will lie with the Hearing Officer or Student Conduct Board and may be adjusted.
 Faculty may be solicited for further information as well as appearing before the Student Conduct Board.